molmicdx/mtb-pipeline/README.md

 2. Activate the virtual environment: `source REPO_NAME-env/bin/activate`.

+### Dependencies and Containers

+1. The pipeline relies on [SingularityCE](https://docs.sylabs.io/guides/latest/user-guide/quick_start.html) to use and manage containerized dependencies.

+2. The containerized tools used by the pipeline are automatically pulled and cached from the links listed in the [images] section of `configs/settings.conf`.

+3. Docker containers are pulled from Docker Hub while Singularity containers are from the author's [Sylabs Cloud Library](https://cloud.sylabs.io/library/seahym).
+Definition files for the Singularity containers are provided in this repo.

 ### Configure the SCons pipeline

 1. Configure synthetic variant parameters by editing the values in `configs/variants_settings.conf`.
 These settings will be logged in `logs/variants/` once the pipeline is initiated.

 2. Configure other parameters, including variant name, by editing the values in `configs/settings.conf`.

-### Containers

-1. The containerized tools used by the pipeline are automatically pulled and cached from the links listed in the [images] section of `configs/settings.conf`.

-2. Docker containers are pulled from Docker Hub while Singularity containers are from the author's [Sylabs Cloud Library](https://cloud.sylabs.io/library/seahym).
-Definition files for the Singularity containers are provided in this repo.

 ### Run the SCons pipeline